debruine/tutorials/docs/01_packages.md

 <p>Run your function and test it with a few different p-values and digits.
 Try <code>report_p(0.01034)</code>.
 Does this look exactly like you expect?</p>
 </div>

 APA style omits the leading zero and pads the number out to three digits.
-We can do this by converting our rounded p-value into a character string, replacing the string "0." with ".", and making sure to pad the right side with enough zeros.
+We can do this by converting our rounded p-value into a <a class='glossary' target='_blank' title='a data type representing text' href='https://psyteachr.github.io/glossary/c#character'>character</a> string, replacing the string "0." with ".", and making sure to pad the right side with enough zeros.
 The `stringr` package has useful functions for this.

 When you use R functions from a package (not base R), you normally load the package using the `library()` function.
 When you're developing your own package, you need to preface every function with its package name and two colons instead, so in the code below we'll use `stringr::str_replace()` and `stringr::str_pad()`, not `str_replace()` and `str_pad()`.